Our Most Sustainable Beverages

 Environmentally certified cultivation and production

-Environmentally certified cultivation and production is one out of three criteria for Systembolaget's Most Sustainable Beverages guidance.
+Environmentally certified cultivation and production is one criterion for our Most Sustainable Beverages guidance.

-There are currently 29 Systembolaget-approved certifications.
-The selection is based on an annual review and comparative study carried out by independent consultants (Intertek) on behalf of Systembolaget.
+The selection of well performing certifications is based on an annual review and comparative study conducted by independent consultants (Intertek) on behalf of the Nordic Alcohol Retail Monopolies (Systembolaget, Vinmonopolet, Alko, Vínbúðin, and Rúsdrekkasøla).

-The certification must be product-specific and visibly displayed on the packaging.
+The certification must be product-specific and clearly displayed on the packaging.

 Bodegas de Argentina